Where to eat in Duluth

 Casual dining elsewhere

-Phoholic Taste of Vietnam: This restaurant has no atmosphere at all and sits on Central Entrance, a busy artery in West Duluth that's far off the tourist path.
-Oh, and its parking lot is too small.
+Phoholic Taste of Vietnam: This restaurant has no atmosphere at all and sits at 309 E. Central Entrance, a busy artery in West Duluth that's far off the tourist path.
+Oh, and its parking lot is too small (try to get a space in the back for the safest possibility of exit).

 Why eat there?
 Because the food is extremely good and the staff is friendly.